The Essential Guide To Catalytic Converter

 Step 2 - Consult the User Manual

 Look for your car’s manual.
 Look for the information specific to the catalytic converter.
-Have a look at all the diagrams available and make sure that you know what you are looking at when you start dismantling the catalytic converter and replacing it with a new one.
-You will have to be careful of the small parts, pieces and the bolts which holds all the components in place.
+Have a look at all the diagrams available and make sure that you know what you are looking at when you dismantle the catalytic converter and replacing it with a new one.
+Be careful of the small parts, pieces and the bolts which holds all the components in place.
 If you are not sure, take the help of an automotive mechanic.

 Step 3 - Remove the Bolts

-Look for the bolts which holds the catalytic converter in place and completely remove them.
+Look for the bolts which holds the catalytic converter in place and obliterate them.
 It might not be easier to remove the bolts as they can give resistance.
 They may also be corroded.
-In order to remove the bolts safely, you will have to use a drill or a saw.
-Along with the bolts, make sure to remove the nuts as well as the seals.
+In order to remove the bolts safely, use a drill or a saw.
+Along with the bolts, remove the nuts and the seals.

 Step 4 - Purchase a new Catalytic Converter